 “Bird’s got something to teach us all; About being free, yeah; Be no rain… Be no rain…” – Gil Scott-Heron, from the lyrics, I Think I’ll Call It Morning

-The claim to being knowledgeable and intelligent as well as acting in denial knowledge and intelligence, simultaneously, is as Antinomy of an unusual kind.
+The claim to being knowledgeable and intelligent as well as acting in denial of knowledge and intelligence, simultaneously, is as Antinomy of an unusual kind.
 Knowledge is power only when it is usefully and unarguably applied.
 Is knowledge power to the African?
 The mental dynamic of the derisory ontology of the African is a perhaps fortuitous acceptance or nefarious imposition of an irrepressible “Antinomy”.
-Simply put, it is the acceptance of the African that the non-African has done better in and for the world and can only bring about more good twinned with the acceptance that Africans have done badly in and for the world and can only do worse or nothing.
-It is a self-defeating belief that some gifted Africans “transcend” by way denial and demonstrating their ‘non-Africanness’.
+Simply put, it is the acceptance of the African that the non-African has done better in and for the world and can only bring about more good.
+Such is twinned with the recognition that Africans have done very well in and for the world and can only do worse or nothing.
+It is a self-defeating belief that some gifted Africans “transcend” by way denial and demonstrating their exceptionality and ‘non-Africanness’.
 The contemporaneity of this Antinomy is neither extreme nor false.
-Africa’s past glories and excellence are as relevant as the one-time vivacious Mongol Empire is to the present day Ulan Bator.
-Let us stick to today.
-Continue reading
+Africa’s past glories and excellence are as relevant as the one-time vivacious Mongol Empire is to the present-day Ulan Bator.
+Let us stick with today.